 Yet, there is one piece most overlook.
 An outlet which isn’t constrained by whatever adversity you’re facing.
 Each of us has something that, while can be shared, is your personal escape.
 A foothold on a path leading us back to what had started to fade.

-In my case, it was a series of drones.
-From the Phantom 3 all the way to the Phantom 4 Pro.
+In my case, it was a series of camera drones.
 Each helped dispel the notion I would have to forgo my passion for photography.

-But, what it and other camera drones offered me can never be reflected in a review score.
+What camera drones offered me for three years can never be reflected in a review score.
 An escape.
 Whatever I was facing that day gave way to boundless optimism on each takeoff.
 And proof I would not lose photography.

 It’s that rekindled passion for photography and treatment plans which have laid new possibilities in front of me.
 Each representing a new challenge.
 Calling on me to venture forth.